Rockhurst University: Housing

 The campus is home to three residence halls and the Townhouse Village, offering housing for interested students, as well as university-owned houses on two streets adjacent to campus.
 McGee Hall typically houses only freshmen women, while Corcoran Hall houses primarily freshmen men.
-Xavier-Loyola Hall is a co-ed residence hall for upper-class students, mainly consisting of sophomores and juniors, with male and female students living in separate wings.
-The Townhouse Village houses upper-class students in apartment-style living, with a full kitchen, dining room, living room, and two or three bedrooms.
-Upper-class students can also apply to live in university-owned houses on residential streets adjacent to campus, giving them the opportunity to live more independently.
-These houses are deemed "on-campus" and hold groups of 3 to 6 residents.
+Upper-class students can also apply to live in university-owned houses on residential streets adjacent to campus.

 The quad

 The main area of campus, including all classroom buildings, surrounds the quad with the monumental Rockhurst bell tower and adjacent pergola flanking one end.
 In 2007 the quad has been renamed the Kinerk Commons by the university, in honor of Edward Kinerk, the thirteenth president of the university.
-The recently renovated Conway Hall is home to the Helzberg School of Management, the university finance office, and university computer services.
+Conway Hall is home to the Helzberg School of Management, the university finance office, and university computer services.
 Sedgwick Hall contains classrooms and faculty offices as well as the Mabee Theatre, where the university's players have put on four productions each year.
 The Greenlease Library holds the school's volumes of reference books and periodicals.
 The science center, built in 1996, holds the science classrooms and labs, as well as the doctoral program in physical therapy and doctoral program in occupational therapy.
 VanAckeren Hall holds the education department, the learning center (open to all students for free tutoring and writing help), and career services, which helps students find jobs and internships across the Midwest.
 Massman Hall is the center of the campus, both physically and organizationally.
-The admissions, business, student development, and administrative offices are all in Massman, as well as the cafeteria, the student pub, a coffee shop, Mabee Chapel, a fully equipped fitness and workout facility, and the Rock Room, which is a 24-hour recreational lounge for students.

 A major addition to the Rockhurst campus was Arrupe Hall, opening in August 2015, a classroom and faculty office building which includes a 500-seat auditorium.
 It features versatile classrooms accommodating modern teaching methods and technologies and has a variety of small gathering spaces along the corridors to facilitate sharing and friendship among the students.
 It was also built with a view to energy conservation and openness to natural light.
-Its name honors the vision of Jesuit Superior General Pedro Arrupe who coined the term "men and women for others" that has become integral to Jesuit education, and who “called the Society to the service of faith and the promotion of justice.
-His call clearly resonates with the message from (Jesuit) Pope Francis.”
+Its name honors the vision of Jesuit Superior General Pedro Arrupe who coined the term "men and women for others" that has become integral to Jesuit education, and who "called the Society to the service of faith and the promotion of justice.
+His call clearly resonates with the message from (Jesuit) Pope Francis."